GiUCAN

 float extractTempCommon(GlobalState *s, uint8_t *r) { return ((float)(((A(r) * 256) + B(r))) * 0.02f) - 40.0f; }

-(GiUCAN does provide defines for A, B, C and D to facilitate the extraction of bytes 4,5,6 and 7 of r
+(GiUCAN does provide defines for A, B, C, D for all frame response types and E, F, G for multiline responses to facilitate the extraction of bytes from r)

 also for example